 Making use of the Small Businesses Scheme (KOR)

-The KOR is a turnover-related VAT exemption.
+The KOR is a scheme for entrepreneurs who stay below a certain turnover limit.
 You are eligible for this exemption if your turnover (excluding VAT) is no higher than €20,000 in a calendar year and in the previous calendar year.

 Turnover from other VAT-exempt services does not count towards the turnover limit.
 This includes, for instance, medical services, sports services, and services provided by writers and journalists.

-You also do not have to send an invoice, but you are allowed to do so.
+When using the KOR, you do not have to send an invoice, but you are allowed to do so.
 No VAT percentage or VAT amount can be stated.
 Instead, the invoice should include the sentence 'factuur vrijgesteld van OB o.g.v. artikel 25 Wet OB' (invoice exempt from VAT under Article 25 of the Turnover Tax Act).
-If you make use of the KOR you do not need to meet the standard invoice requirements
+If you make use of the KOR you do not need to meet the standard .

 Stop using the KOR

-There are 2 moments when you can stop using the KOR: if you exceed the turnover limit for the KOR.
-Or if you request to stop the KOR yourself.
+There are 2 situations to stop using the KOR: if you exceed the turnover limit, or if you request to stop the KOR yourself.

 Exceeding the €20,000 limit

 Have you made more than €20,000 turnover in a calendar year?
-Then you must end the KOR (in Dutch) and calculate VAT from the first delivery with which you exceed the €20,000 limit.
-From that moment, you must again keep the normal VAT records and file VAT returns.
+Then you must end the (in Dutch) and calculate VAT from the first delivery with which you exceeded the €20,000 limit.
+From that moment, you must again keep the normal VAT records, file VAT returns, and keep a VAT administration.
 The turnover before exceeding the limit remains free of VAT.
-However, in the 3 years that follow, you can no longer make use of the KOR scheme.

 Requesting to stop using the KOR yourself